monorka/tabletrace-oss/CONTRIBUTING.md

 - Keep the open source version under AGPL-3.0
 - Use contributions in commercial products

+### How to Sign

+When you open a PR, the CLA Assistant bot will comment with a link.
+Click the link and authorize with GitHub to sign.
+The check will pass automatically after signing.

 ## How to Contribute

 ### Reporting Bugs